Ashargin/DivideFold/README.md

 We also recommend that you install LinearFold since it is the prediction function that we use by default : https://github.com/LinearFold/LinearFold

+We provide wrappers for LinearFold, MXfold2, UFold, ProbKnot, RNAfold and RNAsubopt.
-The prediction tools should be installed in the same folder as DivideFold.
+In order to use one of these prediction tools, it should be installed on your system, in the same folder as DivideFold.
 For example, LinearFold should be installed at ../LinearFold.

-The prediction tools can also be installed anywhere on your system.
+The prediction tools can also be installed anywhere else on your system.
 In that case, the path must be specified with :

 ``` python